 Two-way radios can only communicate with each other (direct radio-to-radio/simplex or via a repeater) by being on the same frequency.
 Be aware that older FRS-only, GMRS-only or FRS/GMRS radios may not adhere to all of the 2017 FCC channel/frequency assignments.
-For example, the Motorola P1225 and ICOM IC-F21GM radios noted below do not.
+For example, older Motorola P1225 and ICOM IC-F21GM radios do not.
 This can cause confusion and users of these radios need to understand the channel/frequency assignments that their particular radios use.

 GMRS Radio Recommendations

-Note that there are other radios on the market that have the ability to communicate with the GENOAK repeater, but these may not be ideal or they may not be entirely legal to use.
-The FCC has a “Part 95” certification that FRS/GMRS radios must adhere with to be legal to use.
+Note that there are other radios on the market that have the ability to communicate with the GENOAK repeater, but these may not be legal to use.
+The FCC has a “Part 95” certification that FRS/GMRS radios must adhere to.

-1. Wouxun KG-805G/KG-905G (Top Recommended)
+1. Wouxun KG-805G/KG-905G

 GENOAK provides a Quick Reference and User’s Guide for the Wouxun KG-805G radio here.